 - Freeware.
 Freeware is available at no cost and with no restrictions.
 Freeware tends to be simple software designed to perform one or two tasks.

 - Open source.
 Open source software can be freely adapted by anyone with the knowledge to do so.
-The open source system has created many useful pieces of software that are the product of loose collaboration between people all over the world.
+The open source community has created many useful pieces of software that are the product of a collaborative effort by people all over the world.

 - Freemium software.
-Cloud computing services are often offered on a freemium basis.
-This means basic features are free, but you have to pay for advanced functions.
+Cloud computing services are sometimes offered on a freemium basis.
+This means basic features are free, but you have to pay for advanced functionality.

 Is free business software right for you?